bhanuka96/face_verification/README.md

 **"Multiple faces detected"**
 - Crop photo to show only one person
 - Use photos with single subjects

+**"ID already exists" error**
+- Check if user is already registered using `isFaceRegistered()`
+- Use different imageId for re-registration
+- Delete existing record first if needed

 **iOS build errors**
 - Make sure you excluded armv7 architecture as shown above